<aside>

 Liberty, Merit, and Western Civilization

-What we champion in the City of Hudson:
+Our Mission in the City of Hudson:

 We believe in a Hudson that is more: